ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 ```

 Final effect:
-{@img assets/img/powered-by-ckeditor-customized.png Placement of the "Powered by CKEditor" logo within the editor}
+{@img assets/img/powered-by-ckeditor-customized.png Placement of the customized "Powered by CKEditor" logo within the editor}